n33d4n4m3/NoCheatMinus/README.md

 2️⃣ Restart your server or use `/reload` to apply the changes.

 ---

+## 🗑️ Uninstall
+To uninstall the datapack, use `/function ncm:user/uninstall` followed by `/function ve:user/uninstall` if you also want to uninstall VanillaEvents.

+---

 ## 🛠️ Checks
 | Check | Description |
 | ----------------------- | ----------- |